 Benefits of Lavender Water for Hair

-- The active ingredients in lavender water soothes and invigorates the scalp.
+The active ingredients in lavender water soothe and invigorates the scalp.

-- The anti-inflammatory and antiseptic properties of the plant helps eliminate itchiness and dandruff on the scalp.
+The anti-inflammatory and antiseptic properties of the lavender plant help eliminate itchiness and dandruff on the scalp.

-- If you have an oily scalp, lavender water can keep the production of sebum under control and balance the scalp’s pH.
+If you have an oily scalp, lavender water can keep the production of sebum under control and balance the scalp’s pH.

-- On the hair strands, lavender water softens hair, restores moisture to and promotes shine for dry and dull hair.
+On the hair strands, lavender water softens hair, restores moisture, and promotes shine on dry and dull hair.

-- Combined with rosemary sprigs and/or essential oil, lavender water can be a potent companion when it comes to treating alopecia areata.
+Combined with rosemary sprigs and/or essential oil, lavender water can be a potent combination when it comes to treating alopecia areata.

 Benefits of Lavender Water for Skin

-- Lavender water soothes and invigorates the skin as well.
+Lavender water soothes and invigorates the skin as well.
 It provides a refreshing feeling of well-being.

-- Lavender water helps calm inflammations and skin irritations.
+Lavender water helps calm inflammation and irritation of the skin.

-- The antiseptic property of lavender water makes it ideal for treating acne.
+The antiseptic and anti-inflammatory properties of lavender water make it ideal for treating acne.

-- If your skin is clogged up, lavender water can help detoxify your skin and refine the appearance of pores.
+If your skin is clogged, lavender water can help detoxify your skin and refine the appearance of pores.